 • Failure to Monitor Oxygen Levels: A pulse oximeter is often used to monitor a patient’s oxygen levels while under anesthesia.
 Failure to monitor the device or turning off the alarm are examples of negligence.

-• Communication Errors: Examples of communication errors in regards to anesthesia negligence include failing to inform the patient of possible side effects, failing to tell the patient not to eat or drink before the procedure, or failing to ask about the patient’s medical history.
+• Communication Errors: Examples of communication errors regarding anesthesia negligence include failing to inform the patient of possible side effects, failing to tell the patient not to eat or drink before the procedure, or failing to ask about the patient’s medical history.

 What to Do If You or a Loved One Suffered Due to an Anesthesia Mistake

-Few things are as distressing as realizing that the person you have trusted to care for your health and safety has failed in this duty.
+Few things are as distressing as realizing that the person you have trusted to care for your health and safety has failed in that duty.
 It is understandable that, following an anesthesia mistake, you may feel upset, angry, or confused.
-However, there are a few important steps that you should take right away in order to protect your rights, including your right to compensation.
+However, there are important steps you should take right away in order to protect your rights, including your right to compensation.